wajahat-dev/university-projects-list/README.md

 # university-projects-list
-A list of University Project that I created as per semesters wise
+An Array of University Project that I have created as per semesters wise

 #### 1st Semester
 ###### 1) Web-Based Converters written in javascript